storj/docs/app/(docs)/object-mount/user-guides/k8s/page.md

   : This sidecar container helps the driver interacting with the K8s API by listening to volume provisioning-related calls.

-During the deployment, the cunoFS CSI Driver deploys the cunoFS license and cloud credentials as [Secrets](https://kubernetes.io/docs/concepts/configuration/secret/).
+During the deployment, the Object Mount CSI Driver deploys the Object Mount license and cloud credentials as [Secrets](https://kubernetes.io/docs/concepts/configuration/secret/).
 The license `Secret` is imported by the `Node` and the `Controller` through an environment variable.

-The credential `Secret` is mounted to the `Node` and the `Controller` through a [Projected Volume](https://kubernetes.io/docs/concepts/storage/projected-volumes/) and sequentially imported by cunoFS.
+The credential `Secret` is mounted to the `Node` and the `Controller` through a [Projected Volume](https://kubernetes.io/docs/concepts/storage/projected-volumes/) and sequentially imported by Object Mount.

 # Limitations

 Not every existing `K8s` optional feature is currently implemented in this driver.
 Please contact [support@cuno.io](mailto:support@cuno.io) for specific feature inquiries.

-- Due to the internals of K8s, the cunoFS CSI Driver makes use of `cunoFS mount` as a backend instead of regular `cunoFS`.
-This means that performance will be high, but not always as high as a regular `cunoFS` installation.
+- Due to the internals of K8s, the Object Mount CSI Driver makes use of `Object Mount mount` as a backend instead of regular `Object Mount`.
+This means that performance will be high, but not always as high as a regular `Object Mount` installation.
-- Not every `cunoFS` option is currently available for use in the driver.
+- Not every `Object Mount` option is currently available for use in the driver.
 Please refer to the {ref}`configuration section <configuration-section>` for the available options.
-- The `ReadWriteMany` access mode doesn't guarantee write consistency without cunoFS Fusion
+- The `ReadWriteMany` access mode doesn't guarantee write consistency without Object Mount Fusion
-- The `cunoFS` CSI Driver currently doesn't support CSI Ephemeral Volumes, raw block volumes, volume snapshotting, volume expansion, volume cloning and volume topology options.
+- The `Object Mount` CSI Driver currently doesn't support CSI Ephemeral Volumes, raw block volumes, volume snapshotting, volume expansion, volume cloning and volume topology options.